-With thirty years of meditation training and spiritual practice, Anna provides a strong, grounded and loving container for clients.
+With over thirty years of meditation training and spiritual practice, Anna provides a strong, grounded and loving container for clients.
 She assists people to be more buoyant as they navigate the myriad of challenges that life can bring.

 “Listening creates a holy silence.
 When you listen generously to people, they can hear the truth in themselves, often for the very first time.”